 Flower Farm Shop, Godstone

 Which fruits?
-Strawberries, raspberries and blackberries.
+Strawberries, raspberries, cherries and plums.

 Which fruits?
 Strawberries, raspberries, courgettes, peas